Learning Algorithms for Verification of Markov Decision Processes: Limited Information -- MDP without End Components

 The only major difference lies in the second inequality (corresponding to Equality~\eqref{eq:stm:dql_no_ec:converged_successful_update_probability:second}), where we instead use the fact that $\ExpectedSumStrat{\strategy_\algostep}{\lowerbound_\algostep}(s) \leq \lowerbound_\algostep(s)$.

-Finally, we again extend the argument to all steps $k_1$ as in \cref{stm:dql_no_ec:sampled_value_close_to_real_value_probability}, i.e.\ that by \cref{stm:dql_no_ec:attempted_update_count} the number of attempted updates is bounded by $\updatecount$ \plabel{proof:dql_no_ec:converged_successful_update_probability:bounded_number}.
-Together with the union bound, we obtain
+Finally, we again extend the argument to all steps $k_1$ similar to \cref{stm:dql_no_ec:sampled_value_close_to_real_value_probability}, i.e.\ that by \cref{stm:dql_no_ec:attempted_update_count} the number of attempted updates is bounded by $\updatecount$ \plabel{proof:dql_no_ec:converged_successful_update_probability:bounded_number}.
+Together with the union bound, we thus obtain

 \end{proof}

 \begin{lemma} Assume that \cref{asm:dql_no_ec:converged_successful_update} holds.
 If an attempted $\upperbound$-update of $(s, a)$ at step $\algostep$ fails and $\learn^\upperbound_{\algostep+1}(s, a) = \learnno$, then $(s, a) \in \ConvergedUpperBounds<\algostep+1>$.
 If no more updates of upper bounds take place, the analogous statement holds for the lower bounds, too. \end{lemma}